Severson-Group/AMDS/Motherboard/docs/README.md

 <img src="Images/Measurementboard_REVC.svg" />

+Notice that the group labeling for `SCLK`, `DOUT`, `CONVST` doesn't corresond to the daughter cards.
+This issue will be resolved in the next revision.

 <img src="Images/Motherboard_3d.png" width="500" />

 The daughter cards can be connected in daisy chain pair configuration (D) or single SPI configuration (S).
 The daisy chain configuration will have a throughput of 500 kSPS.
 If the number of daughter cards is less than or equal to four, then a single SPI configuration can be used to get higher throughput.
 This single SPI configuration will have a throughput of 1 MSPS.
 The configuration can be changed using jumpers (P9, P10, P15, P16) as shown in the following figure.